raspberrypilearning/button-switch-scratch-pi/en/step_1.md

 + 47Ω (Ohm) to 330Ω resistors
 + A buzzer
 + A breadboard
-+ Male to Female jumper leads
++ Male-to-female jumper leads
-+ Female to Female jumper leads
++ Female-to-female jumper leads

 ### Software